Skip to main content

 Make Sure It’s Constipation

-Constipation is characterized by hard, pebble-like stool — frequently paired with crouching and straining during defecation attempts, blood in the stool, and a day or two without bowel movements.
+Constipation in dogs is characterized by hard, pebble-like stool — frequently paired with crouching and straining during defecation attempts, blood in the stool, and a day or two without bowel movements.
 However, while straining may be due to constipation, it could also be a sign of urinary tract issues or other internal complications.

 Above all, see your vet if your dog is having difficulty going to the bathroom in any capacity.